-Salary sacrifice (or salary packaging) is where you agree to take part of your wage as a benefit of some kind, equal in value to the salary it is exchanged for.
-The upside in you doing this is that your income tax is then based only on the reduced amount of salary that results.
+Salary sacrifice (or salary packaging) is where you agree to take part of your wage as a benefit of some kind.
+This to be equal in value to the salary it is exchanged for.
+The upside is you doing this is that your income tax is then based only on the reduced amount of salary that results.

 If your employer agrees to go into a salary sacrificing arrangement with you, the benefit you get should typically be equal to the GST-exclusive value to the portion of salary that you give up, plus any FBT that is payable by your employer.
 Options that may be allowed by your employer include a car, shares or payments for your expenses, such as school fees, child care or home internet connection costs for example.